-As far as the topic of the speech is concerned, you have a lot of room to maneuver here.
-Try to choose one that fits the occasion as well as the personality of the married couple and you should be just fine.
-And try your best to incorporate some (family-friendly) humor... everyone likes to laugh at a wedding.
+As far as the topic of the speech is concerned, you have much room to maneuver here.
+Try to from commemorative speech topics that fit the occasion as well as the personality of the married couple, and you should be just fine.
+And, try your best to incorporate some (family-friendly) humor.
+Everyone likes to laugh at a wedding.

 Check out the links above for written examples of the different types of wedding speeches.

-Another form of commemorative speech you might be required to give is one associated with an historical date or momentous event.
+Another form of commemorative speech you might be required to give is one associated with a historical date or momentous event.

 Depending on the subject of the speech, you may find it interesting to develop a timeline or perhaps to remind people of significant events surrounding what is being remembered, helping pull your audience into your speech and deliver it effectively.

-Just remember to ensure that you deal with a solemn subject sensitively, choosing your words with care.
+Just remember to ensure that you deal with a somber subject sensitively, choosing your words with care.

 Use the tips given here to create a speech you'll be proud of - and feel free to share the end result with visitors to this website!